Photonsters/anycubic-photon-docs/FAQ.md

 - Do not confuse build plate tramming (leveling) with adjusting the 4 legs of the machine.

 ### So how do I tram (level) my build plate?
-It is recommended that you use the official method aka paper method.
-If you're having trouble getting your build plate level then try the Flint Read method.
+It is highly recommended that you use the official method aka paper method.
+Only try the Flint Read method if you're having trouble getting your build plate level with the paper method.
 - [Paper method (official) by Anycubic - Youtube](https://youtu.be/bIMwjmVl3Ho?t=2m32s)
 - [Paper method by Nick Williams - Youtube](https://youtu.be/qEaNVfT8y9w)
-- [Flint Read method - Youtube](https://www.youtube.com/watch?v=roAqm5c3rfU) (Be careful if you try this method as you may accidently scratch the FEP.)
+- [Flint Read method - Youtube](https://www.youtube.com/watch?v=roAqm5c3rfU) (Be careful if you try this method as you could scratch the FEP film.)

 Important notes:
 - Press Home to bring the build plate down before starting to make build plate leveling adjustments.
 If you do not Home first, it will not set Z=0 correctly.